MarkJamesDunbar/MarkJamesDunbar/README.md

 - 👋 Hi, I’m @MerkuMerku
 - 👀 I’m currently interested in pursuing a career in data science!
-- ❤️ In my spare time, I'm a self-taught web developer
+- ❤️ In my spare time, I'm a self-taught python programmer
 - 🌱 I’m a current MSc Big Data Science student at QMUL!
 - ⚡ Check out some of my projects!